DefectDojo/django-DefectDojo/readme-docs/CONTRIBUTING.md

 * API routes to support a new 3rd party integration
 * A new model to support a new Finding field or other functionality
 * A new page in the UI to collect additional metadata

+## Writing a New Parser

+Please see [the parser guide](https://documentation.defectdojo.com/contributing/how-to-write-a-parser/) for guidance on how to write a parser.

 ## Modifying DefectDojo and Testing